 Adventurous Kate – nee Kate McCulley – has managed to reach the point in her life where she travels for a living.
 Sure, it’s not always easy – she has been shipwrecked in Indonesia and mocked for hitting on Jon Stewart – but she soldiers on.
 She also writes that she was “an extra in a really, really bad German movie,” which gives us more-than-even odds that she has seen Uwe Boll himself.

 Joan Torres’ father was killed by a rogue compass, and that’s what lead him to start “Against the Compass.”
 Now, I’m just joshing you.
-After having done a cushy corporate job in UAE for three years, he quit his job and started travelling to the less visited countries of the world.
+After having done a cushy corporate job in UAE for three years, he quit his job and started traveling to the less-visited countries of the world.

 Back in 2014, she quit her DC job and started Bearfoot Theory that is meant to help everyday people travel.
 Yup, it’s oriented at you and not those bronze skin adonises that are always having extreme adventures at some exotic spot you can’t even pronounce.
 Among her adventures, you will also find advice on how to tackle the questions of time, money, skills and gear – perfect to help you get out there and possibly start a blog of your own.